Appium Java SDK

 1public InitOptions screenshotOption(ScreenshotOption screenshotOption)

-Set option to save a screenshot in a output JSON report or as a separate .png file.
+Set option to save a screenshot in a output JSON report or as a separate .jpeg file.

 1public InitOptions setRuleConfigs(List<RuleConfig> ruleConfigs)